arcee-ai/PruneMe/README.md

 # Layer Pruning of Large Language Models

-This repository hosts the implementation of a layer pruning strategy for Large Language Models (LLMs) based on the insights from the paper "[The Unreasonable Ineffectiveness of the Deeper Layers](https://arxiv.org/abs/2403.17887)" by Andrey Gromov et al. The paper empirically demonstrates that LLMs can have a substantial number of their layers removed with minimal performance degradation, especially on question-answering benchmarks.
+This repository hosts the [unofficial] implementation of a layer pruning strategy for Large Language Models (LLMs) based on the insights from the paper "[The Unreasonable Ineffectiveness of the Deeper Layers](https://arxiv.org/abs/2403.17887)" by Andrey Gromov et al. The paper empirically demonstrates that LLMs can have a substantial number of their layers removed with minimal performance degradation, especially on question-answering benchmarks.

 ## Summary of the Paper